Snigelson/tumblrator/README.md

 ## Tumblrator - download tumblr feeds

 This script gets feeds from Feedly and saves it as a json.
-It also extracts URLs pointing to tumblrs CDN (*.media.tumblr.com) and tries to download those.
+It also extracts URLs pointing to tumblr's CDN (*.media.tumblr.com) and tries to download those.